Large vs Small Companies

 - Self motivated

 - Able to get things done on your own

 FINDING A JOB IN A SMALL BUSINESS

-Getting a job in a small company may require more work on your part, but the jobs are certainly there.
-When approaching a small company for a job, you may find the following differences in hiring practices:
+Getting a job in a small company may require more work on your part, but opportunities are certainly there.
+When approaching a small company for an internship or job, you may find the following differences in hiring practices: